 Knowing what Prime Day is capable of, retailers need to jump on planning for 2017’s back-to-school season now.
 Here are six ways to compete with Prime Day 2017:

 - Timing is everything.
 Prime Day and shifting school calendars have moved the back-to-school shopping season a whole month earlier than in years past.
 As a result, many people now start their back-to-school shopping online in early to mid-July.
 Retailers and suppliers need to source their inventory and promote sales earlier to preempt Prime Day.

-- Increase your training cadence in your high traffic retail stores with your training materials.
-Send your dedicated training team in-store to build brand awareness and create advocacy for your product line up.
-The right 3PL will not only help staff and manage these teams, but also create unique training content and also collect information to give you actionable insights to the retail space.
+- Increase your training cadence in your high-traffic retail stores with your training materials.
+Send your dedicated training team in-store to build brand awareness and create advocacy for your product lineup.
+The right 3PL will not only help staff and manage these teams but also create unique training content and collect information to give you actionable insights into the retail space.

 - Increase your social media targeted marketing.
-75 percent of shoppers use social media for recommendations on purchases, whether it be word of mouth of targeted ads.
-If your brand doesn’t use an omnichannel approach to market to the fastest growing segment of shopping habits, you will continue to miss out on valuable revenue bands.
+75 percent of shoppers use social media for recommendations on purchases, whether it be word of mouth or targeted ads.
+If your brand doesn’t use an omnichannel approach to market to the fastest-growing segment of shopping habits, you will continue to miss out on valuable revenue bands.

 - Lastly, consider a promotional window to make your products more competitive.
-This should be a last defense and considered a short term solution only as it creates a competition between you and your entire distribution channel that will ultimately impact your bottom line.
+This should be a last defense and considered a short-term solution only as it creates competition between you and your entire distribution channel that will ultimately impact your bottom line.

 Implementing these tactics to combat Prime Day will take time and resources, but in the end, they will pay off in big ways.
 MarketSource can even handle it all for you.
 Our experts will work with you to define your challenges and design a turnkey solution that produces results.
 Learn about our assessment process and contact us today.